KxSystems/docs/docs/license/azure.md

     will be provided an instance of the Kdb+ Software to be used strictly by you within the Azure environment.
-The Kdb+ Software includes any Updates (defined below) and/or any documentation provided to you by Kx.
+The Kdb+ Software includes any Updates (defined below) and/or any documentation provided to you by KX.

-3. This Agreement sets forth the terms on which Kx will permit you to use the Kdb+ Software within Azure.
+3. This Agreement sets forth the terms on which KX will permit you to use the Kdb+ Software within Azure.
 We do not sell or license the Kdb+ Software or any documentation to you.
 We remain the owners of the Kdb+ Software and any documentation at all times.

 ## 2. Permitted use

-Subject to the User purchasing access to the Kdb+ Software via Azure, and subject to the terms and conditions of this Agreement, Kx hereby grants to the User a limited non-exclusive, non-transferable right, without the right to grant sublicenses, to permit you to use the Kdb+ Software via Azure solely for the User’s
+Subject to the User purchasing access to the Kdb+ Software via Azure, and subject to the terms and conditions of this Agreement, KX hereby grants to the User a limited non-exclusive, non-transferable right, without the right to grant sublicenses, to permit you to use the Kdb+ Software via Azure solely for the User’s

 1.  internal business operations and/or
 2.  internal development and testing.